Niobium pentoxide

 Niobium pentoxide is the inorganic compound with the formula Nb_{2}O_{5}.
 A colorless, insoluble, and fairly unreactive solid, it is the most widespread precursor for other compounds and materials containing niobium.
 It is predominantly used in alloying, with other specialized applications in capacitors, optical glasses, and the production of lithium niobate.

 Structure

 It has many polymorphic forms all based largely on octahedrally coordinated niobium atoms.
 The polymorphs are identified with a variety of prefixes.
 The form most commonly encountered is monoclinic H-Nb_{2}O_{5}, which has a complex structure with a unit cell containing 28 niobium atoms and 70 oxygen, where 27 of the niobium atoms are octahedrally coordinated and one tetrahedrally.
 There is an uncharacterised solid hydrate, Nb2O5*nH2O, the so-called niobic acid (previously called columbic acid), which can be prepared by hydrolysis of a basic solution of niobium pentachloride or Nb_{2}O_{5} dissolved in HF.

 Molten niobium pentoxide has lower mean coordination numbers than the crystalline forms, with a structure comprising mostly NbO_{5} and NbO_{6} polyhedra.

 Production

+Niobium oxide is obtain from its ores, typically tantalite and columbite, by hydrometallurgy.
+The process begins with a leaching step; in which the ore is treated with hydrofluoric acid and sulfuric acid to produce water-soluble hydrogen fluorides, such as the heptafluoroniobate.
+An idealized equation for the process is: